 There are rumors Sears is going to take its vast real estate portfolio, wrap it up into a tax-efficient REIT and sponsor a spin-off of it, too.

 This pattern frequently repeats itself.
-Earlier I mentioned Sara Lee.
-After breaking itself apart, selling half of the conglomerate to a European-based coffee firm, long-term investors would have ended up with spin-offs in Hillshire Brands, the maker of everything from sausages to cheese, as well as fashion house Coach, which experienced explosive growth so incredible it ultimately dwarfed the size of its former parent company (the latter of which was technically a split-off, not a spin-off; you would have needed to choose to actively participate if you wanted shares).
-Hillshire Brands was acquired by Tyson Foods, the world's second-largest processor of pork, beef, and chicken.
+Consider the case of Sara Lee; after breaking itself apart, selling half of the conglomerate to a European-based coffee firm, long-term investors would have ended up with spin-offs in Hillshire Brands, the maker of everything from sausages to cheese, as well as fashion house Coach, which experienced explosive growth so incredible it ultimately dwarfed the size of its former parent company.
+(The latter was technically a split-off, not a spin-off; you would have needed to choose to actively participate if you wanted shares).

 Should You Hold a Corporate Spin-Off or Sell It?